Memor1es/esx_communityfarming/README.md

 # esx_communityfarming
-Community farming resource for ESX servers on FiveM
+Community farming resource for ESX servers on FiveM (This is my first FiveM resource, it may be unoptimized or written poorly but I'm happy with the result)

 ### Features
 - Configuration options to change map blip, marker locations and uniforms